klutchell/balena-restic/README.md

 ## Features

-- supports running in "supervised" mode with balenaOS or in "standalone" mode via docker-compose
-- automatically detect local volumes in the same project namespace
+- automatically mount application volumes
 - encrypted snapshots are uploaded to your choice of local or cloud storage via [restic](https://restic.net/)
 - snapshots are automatically pruned following a configurable retention policy
-- application containers are stopped and restarted following data restore (supervised only)
+- application containers are stopped and restarted following data restore

 ## Usage